 Install Baltimore trusted root certificate

 The Microsoft Teams Session Border Controllers use certificates from Baltimore for TLS communications.
 The root certificate of Baltimore must be added to the trusted root certificates on the SBC.
-First download the root CA certificate.
+Download the certificate from the Microsoft website.

 Install SBC certificate